KingKnecht/feliz-elmish-todo/README.md

 ## Todo List with Undo/Redo

-Todo list with undo/redo functionality including non persistent updates (e.g. when writing to an input box) and transactions for bulk edits.
+Todo list with undo/redo functionality including non persistent updates (e.g. when writing to an input box), transactions for bulk edits and jumping directly to a present state.
 Todo list is taken from the great book [The Elmish Book](https://zaid-ajaj.github.io/the-elmish-book/#/).

 UndoList is more or less my own implementation and far from being Fsharp/functional idiomatic.
 Working on this...